-Some polar bears, especially those forced ashore when the sea ice melts in summer, have been observed running on land in pursuit of terrestrial prey (e.g. Brook and Richardson 2002; Iles et al. 2013 and references therein).
-Given their locomotive inefficiency and potential to overheat in warm weather (Best 1982; Øritsland 1970; Øritsland and Lavigne 1976), it is unclear whether these more intensive pursuits can be energetically profitable (Lunn and Stirling 1985; Iles et al. 2013).
-In the only examination of this issue thus far, Lunn and Stirling (1985) used a calculation based on Hurst et al. (1982a) to suggest that a 320 kg polar bear chasing a goose at 20 km/h for more than 12 seconds would spend more energy in the pursuit than could be obtained from consuming it.
-Despite the speed and mass specificity of that projection, many authors have used this threshold in evaluating observations of polar bears chasing various land-based prey (e.g. caribou, Rangifer tarandus (Brook and Richardson 2002); Barnacle geese, Branta leucopsis (Stempniewicz 2006); Thick-billed Murres, Uria lomvia (Donaldson et al. 1995); lesser snow geese (Iles et al. 2013)) and questioned the energetic worth of the observed predatory behaviors.
+Some polar bears, especially those forced ashore when the sea ice melts in summer, have been observed running on land in pursuit of terrestrial prey (e.g. Brook and Richardson, 2002; Iles et al., 2013 and references therein).
+Given their locomotive inefficiency and potential to overheat in warm weather (Øritsland, 1970; Øritsland and Lavigne, 1976; Best, 1982), it is unclear whether these more intensive pursuits can be energetically profitable (Lunn and Stirling, 1985; Iles et al., 2013).
+In the only examination of this issue thus far, Lunn and Stirling (1985) used a calculation based on Hurst et al. (1982a) to suggest that a 320 kg polar bear chasing a goose at 20 km/h for >12 s would expend more energy in the pursuit than could be obtained from consuming it.
+Despite the speed and mass specificity of that projection, many authors have used this threshold in evaluating observations of polar bears chasing various land-based prey [e.g. caribou, Rangifer tarandus (Brook and Richardson, 2002); barnacle geese, Branta leucopsis (Stempniewicz, 2006); thick-billed murres, Uria lomvia (Donaldson et al., 1995); lesser snow geese (Iles et al., 2013)] and questioned the energetic worth of the observed predatory behaviours.

-The exact energetic costs associated with land-based hunting behavior are especially important for polar bears in western Hudson Bay where recent warming trends are rapidly diminishing ice extent and duration (Gagnon and Gough 2005; Stirling and Parkinson 2006; Lunn et al 2016).
-If polar bears come ashore with nutritional deficits (e.g. Stirling and Parkinson

-2006; Regehr et al. 2007), any calories obtained on land may become increasingly important for survival (Gormezano and Rockwell 2013a,b, 2014, 2015) unless the net energetic gain from foods obtained on land exceeds the energetic costs required to obtain them.
-In western Hudson Bay, snow geese comprise an increasing proportion of polar bears' land-based diet due in part to both increased temporal overlap of the two species and to greatly increased abundance of snow geese (Gormezano and Rockwell 2013a, 2015).
-Given that polar bears in this region spend increasingly more time on land and thus have more opportunities for terrestrial foraging, we constructed predictive models that for the first time estimate the metabolic costs of terrestrial locomotion for polar bears of multiple sizes traveling at various speeds.
-We then use the best-fit model to evaluate when a polar bear would profit from chasing and catching molting snow geese, a common terrestrial prey species during summer.
+The exact energetic costs associated with land-based hunting behaviour are especially important for polar bears in western Hudson Bay, where recent warming trends are rapidly diminishing ice extent and duration (Gagnon and Gough, 2005; Stirling and Parkinson, 2006; Lunn et al., 2016).
+If polar bears come ashore with nutritional deficits (e.g. Stirling and Parkinson, 2006; Regehr et al., 2007), any calories obtained on land may become increasingly important for survival (Gormezano and Rockwell, 2013a,b; Gormezano, 2014; Gormezano and Rockwell, 2015) unless the net energetic gain from foods obtained on land exceeds the energetic costs required to obtain them.
+In western Hudson Bay, snow geese make up an increasing proportion of polar bears' landbased diet owing in part both to increased temporal overlap of the two species and to greatly increased abundance of snow geese (Gormezano and Rockwell, 2013a, 2015).
+Given that polar bears in this region spend increasingly more time on land and thus have more opportunities for terrestrial foraging, we constructed predictive models that estimate, for the first time, the metabolic costs of terrestrial locomotion for polar bears of multiple sizes travelling at various speeds.
+We then use the best-fitting model to evaluate when a polar bear would profit from chasing and catching moulting snow geese, a common terrestrial prey species during summer.

-In the following, we revisit the only published data on the metabolic costs of locomotion across a range of speeds for polar bears of multiple sizes.
+In the following analysis, we revisit the only published data on the metabolic costs of locomotion across a range of speeds for polar bears of multiple sizes.
 We assess the profitability of pursuing flightless geese using data-driven energetic models that simultaneously account for the effects of polar bear speed and mass.
-We show that pursuits lasting longer than 20 minutes in duration can be energetically profitable, though this depends importantly on the speed and mass of polar bears, and that successful pursuits of even distant geese can result in net energetic gains for some polar bears.
-Further, we show that the smaller sized and younger bears that could take more advantage of this profitability include those whose survival in western Hudson Bay is lower (Lunn et al. 2016) and that may be more impacted by climate change (Regehr et al. 2007).
+We show that pursuits lasting longer than 20 min in duration can be energetically profitable, although this depends importantly on the speed and mass of polar bears, and that successful pursuits of even distant geese can result in net energetic gains for some polar bears.
+Furthermore, we show that the smaller-sized and younger bears that could take more advantage of this profitability include those whose survival in western Hudson Bay is lower (Lunn et al., 2016) and that may be more impacted by climate change (Regehr et al., 2007).